All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Weightlifting

 Absolute strength may drop slightly if you were previously fueling at a significant surplus.
-However, relative strength improves.
+But relative strength improves.
 Your clean and jerk at 185 pounds feels easier when you weigh 180 instead of 195.
 Olympic lifts require explosive power-to-weight ratio, and tirzepatide shifts this in your favor.

 Gymnastics

 This is where CrossFitters see the most dramatic improvement.
 Kipping pull-ups feel effortless.
 Muscle-ups click.
 Ring dips become fluid.
 Handstand walks feel stable.
 Losing 15 pounds of fat transforms your gymnastics capacity overnight.
-If bodyweight movements have been your limiting factor, tirzepatide could be the unlock.
+If bodyweight movements have been your limiting factor, tirzepatide could be the access.

 Monostructural (Running, Rowing, Biking)